dordje21/WomensCalendar-Natasha/README.md

 # 🌺 WomensCalendar-Natasha

 WomensCalendar-Natasha is a 🥼 women's period and ovulation tracker app functioning as a mini app on Telegram 📲.
 It allows users to keep track of their menstruation cycle 📅 and predict ovulation dates, all through a user-friendly 👩‍💻 and intuitive interface.
+There are also some funny advices from bot natasha in main page

 ## 🔎 Features